medo64/Medo.Uuid7/README.md

 Medo.Uuid7
 ==========

-This project is implementation of UUID version 7 algorithm as defined in [New UUID Formats draft 03 RFC][rfc_4122bis].
+The UUID7 library is an implementation of the [UUID version 7 specification][rfc_4122bis], which introduces a time-ordered value field derived from the timestamp source.
+It offers improved entropy characteristics compared to versions 1 or 6 of the UUID standard.
+The inherent monotonicity of UUID version 7 makes it an excellent choice for utilization as a database key.

+Features:
+* Time-ordered value field: UUID7 utilizes the widely implemented Unix Epoch timestamp source to generate a time-ordered value field.
+This enables easy sorting and indexing of resources based on their creation time.
+* Enhanced entropy characteristics: UUID7 provides improved entropy characteristics over UUID versions 1 or 6.
+The inclusion of the timestamp ensures a high level of uniqueness, minimizing the chances of collisions across different systems or instances.

-You can find packaged library at [NuGet][nuget_uuid7] and add it you your application using the following command:
+You can find packaged library at [NuGet][nuget_uuid7].

-    dotnet add package Uuid7

 ## Format